Cloverdale

 Educational attainment in Cloverdale aligns closely with national averages, showing typical qualification patterns and performance metrics

-Cloverdale's five schools have a combined enrollment of 1,317 students.
-These schools focus on primary education only, with secondary options available nearby.
+Cloverdale's five schools have a combined enrollment of 1,317 students, operating under typical Australian school conditions (ICSEA: 990) with balanced educational opportunities.
+All five schools focus on primary education, with secondary options available nearby.

 Frequently Asked Questions - Education